digital-work-lab/open-source-project/slides/01-topics.md

 # How groups will form

 You **assign yourself to a group** when you contribute code, following these steps:
-1. **Signal your intent** to contribute by joining the issue discussion on GitHub (in the [issue discussion](https://github.com/CoLRev-Environment/colrev/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22%20%20label%3Asearch_source), before the **Git Session**, for two topics at most).
+1. **Signal your intent** to contribute by joining the issue discussion on GitHub (in the [issue discussion](https://github.com/CoLRev-Environment/colrev/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22%20%20label%3Asearch_source), before the **Git session**, for two topics at most).
 2. **Organize your work**, meet potential group members, and select a project leader (in the following sessions).
 Keep in mind that **no more than 5 people** will be accepted per group.
-3. **Officially sign up for a group** by contributing a non-trivial code part (\*).
+3. **Officially sign up for a group** by contributing a non-trivial code part (*).
 Team members' contributions must be made in separate commits.
-Select a project lead who sends your GitHub-ID together with a link to your code contribution, your student ID, and e-mail address to [gerit.wagner@uni-bamberg.de](mailto:gerit.wagner@uni-bamberg.de).
+Select a project lead who sends your GitHub ID together with a link to your code contribution, your student ID, and email address to [gerit.wagner@uni-bamberg.de](mailto:gerit.wagner@uni-bamberg.de).

-This process ensures that **all group members contribute fairly** abd typically **a single grade is given for the entire group**.
+This process ensures that **all group members contribute fairly** and typically **a single grade is given for the entire group**.
 However, if issues arise, it is essential to raise concerns early.
 We reserve the right to adjust the grading policy as needed, including assigning different grades within the group and awarding a bonus to those who make exceptional contributions.

-> \* You can only contribute to a group if you have signalled your intent in the issue discussion before.
+> * You can only contribute to a group if you have signaled your intent in the issue discussion beforehand.

 ---

 # Evaluation criteria

-**Process: Open Source practices**
+**Process: Open source practices**

 - Follow established Git conventions for commit messages, branching, and pull requests.
-- Actively engage in the community by reviewing code, providing and incorporating constructive feedback.
+- Actively engage in the community by reviewing code and providing and incorporating constructive feedback.

 **Code: Functionality**